NJDEP Oil Tank Grant Frequently Asked Questions

 A: Currently, as per the State Constitution, the UST Fund is allotted a certain amount of funding each fiscal year (July of each year).
 These amounts fluctuate with certain tax revenues collected by the state.
 NJDEP and NJEDA are currently working on legislative initiatives to help more efficiently utilize the limited funds anticipated in the future, however, there is no guarantee that any such initiatives will allow applications to be funded any earlier than detailed above.

 A: Oil tanks are an expendable item, much like a roof, and require replacement.
 As the saying goes, “rust never sleeps”.
 It’s always a good idea to remove or replace an oil tank if it is older than 20 years.
-Please be aware the majority of tanks do not leak, but any bare metal tank buried in the ground will eventually leak (maybe tomorrow, maybe in 50 years).
+Please be aware that the majority of tanks do not leak, but any bare metal tank buried in the ground will eventually leak (maybe tomorrow, maybe in 50 years).
 So the basic idea behind removing an oil tank is a sound one regardless of the grant funding program.
-You should still remove the tank (i.e., hire an NJDEP certified company) and if and when monies become available, you can apply at that time.
+You should still remove the tank (i.e., hire an NJDEP certified company) and if the tank leaks, you can apply at that time.
 What people do not realize is that the grant program was originally meant to encourage tank owners to remove their tanks before problems happen since a leaking tank is significantly more expensive to address than a non leaking tank.

 Q: What if I need to remediate a tank that leaked?